Military Bankruptcy Attorney in Killeen, TX

 Unpaid debts may jeopardize your clearance, even if you don’t file military bankruptcy.
 As such, using a law that was established by the authority of the U.S. Constitution to deal with one’s financial problems may be your smartest option.
 It’s a responsible and legal way of handling one’s debt.
 Not dealing with financial problems is irresponsible.

 Losing one’s security clearance does not always have to be permanent.
-Our office recently represented a Ft.
+The Killeen office recently represented a Ft.
 Hood soldier who had such severe debt problems that his military clearance privileges had been revoked.
-We were able to successfully guide him through the military bankruptcy process, have all of his debts legally and fully discharged, and advocate for reinstatement of his security clearance.
+Erin was able to successfully guide him through the military bankruptcy process, have all of his debts legally and fully discharged, and advocate for the reinstatement of his security clearance.
 Imagine how happy he was when his security clearance was fully restored!

 In 2005, Congress made enacted substantial amendments to the Bankruptcy Code.
 Disabled veterans are now given special consideration, making Chapter 7 more accessible to members of the military and veterans.
 Specifically, Chapter 7 is fully available and a Court cannot convert a case to a Chapter 13 bankruptcy case if the debtor is a disabled veteran and his/her debts were primarily incurred while the debtor was on active duty or performing a homeland defense activity.